 Enjoying one last taste of fresh Maine lobster on my return home always softens the blow of having to say "good-bye" to Maine.
 Unpacking, sorting the laundry and scanning the mail pile all seem like less of a chore when I know my reward will be Maine lobster dunked in hot butter.

 If you'd like to buy live Maine lobsters to cook while you're staying in Maine, to transport home or even to arrive on your doorstep if you can't get to Maine, here's a quick tip.
 The best live lobsters I've ever purchased came from the Pine Point Fisherman's Co-op, also known as the Lobster Co-op, in Scarborough, Maine.
-We discovered the Lobster Co-op in 2004 after a visit to nearby Old Orchard Beach.
+We discovered the Lobster Co-op after a visit to nearby Old Orchard Beach.

 You can't leave Maine without seeing dozens of signs advertising lobsters for sale--you can even buy live lobster at rest areas (but beware of the inflated prices).
 When I spotted the Pine Point Fisherman's Co-op building with the word LOBSTERS emblazoned on the roof in large letters, though, I had a hunch that the lobsters here might somehow surpass those I'd obtained previously from other shops and roadside stands.

 I was right.
 Back in Connecticut, we feasted on the sweetest and most delicious lobster I've ever tasted.
 We always opt for the 1- to 1.25-pound "chicken" lobsters.
 Lobsters over two pounds, while admittedly tempting, can sometimes be tough and less tasty.